Thomas Boylston Adams (judge): Personal life

 Thomas is buried in the Mount Wollaston Cemetery in Quincy alongside his wife and children.

 In popular culture

 Thomas makes brief appearances in the 1976 PBS miniseries The Adams Chronicles, which spans five generations of Adams family history.
 He is played by Tom Tammi and Richard Mathews.

 HBO's 2008 miniseries John Adams features Thomas in a more prominent role.
 He is portrayed in childhood by Carter Godwin and Thomas Langston, and by Samuel Barnett as an adult.
-The series depicts Thomas as an amiable and dutiful son who wins his father's approval as John Quincy's secretary and cares for his parents in their old age.
+The series depicts Thomas as an amiable and dutiful son who wins his father's approval as John Quincy's secretary, cares for his parents in their old age, and looks after his widowed sister-in-law Sally and her children.

 The musical 1776 bears fleeting references to Thomas in his early childhood.
 His mother Abigail writes in letters of his "turning blue" and getting the measles to convince her husband John to come home from the Continental Congress.